About

 What’s This Site About?

 This site was inspired by The CRPG Addict, who is writing his own journey regarding computer role playing games.
 When I first saw the site, I was inspired to make my own spin on this awesome idea, but with space games instead.
 Therefore, I decided to create my own website about my passion for space-based gaming.
 This site will test the motto posted above.
+This site is also my own love letter to the genre and everyone involved in it, so I’ll not only spend time covering games old and new, but also trying to promote the games being made by passionate people who also love the space gaming genre.

 What Will I Find Here?

-The Rules of Playing a Game
+The Rules of Covering a Game

 These rules are somewhat adapted from The CRPG Addict’s own rules, because they work so well. :)